SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Looking up from her map, she sees a ball heading straight for her.
 Thinking quickly, she kicks the ball, and it soars to the other side of the field into the goal net, scoring a point for the side she trotted into.

 Her side laughs and thanks her.
-She takes a bow before trotting off the other side of the court.
+She takes a bow before trotting off the other side of the field.

 She continues her march forward, determined not to get distracted again.